mattermost/docs/source/install/desktop-app-install.rst

     Depending on the distribution you're using, your Desktop App updates automatically when a new release is available.

     - Ubuntu: A Debian repository is available to configure and install.
-TBD
-    - RedHat: An RPM repo is in progress.
-TBD
+    - RedHat: An RPM repository is in progress.
     - All others: An unofficial AppImage distribution supports automatic updates.

     **Check your Desktop App version**